Who doesn't love a peppermint candy for instant fresh breath? I know I love them!

 How to Choose Peppermint Oil

 As with all essential oils, remember not to buy peppermint oil from food stores.
-Apart from these reminders, here are the things you should look for when choosing your peppermint oil:
+Apart from these reminders, here are the things you should look for when choosing your fresh and crisp, menthol oil:

 - 100% essential oil

 - Therapeutic grade

 Peppermint is more than just an after-dinner mint.
 There are so many uses you can get from the oil of this herb, ranging from medicinal to cosmetic purposes.

 Surely no one is too cool for this cool oil.
 The various benefits we can obtain from peppermint oil are hard to pass up!
 You can enjoy the cooling feeling and fresh minty scent while acquiring the numerous skin benefits this oil has to offer.